ayw2026/ayw2026.github.io/_pages/info.md

 AIROYoung's mission is to involve everyone in its events, regardless of their funds.
 For this reason, our events are free for everyone, and we work hard to secure some funding to help with accommodation.

-Participants submitting an abstract and simple attendees are required to fill in the Workshop Registration Form.
-Link to the form will be available soon.
+Participants submitting an abstract and simple attendees are required to fill in the **Workshop Registration Form** (link to the form will be available soon).
 ---

 ## Accommodation grants

-Thanks to the financial support offered by AIRO and our sponsors, we are able to provide several **accommodation grants** to cover accommodation expenses for the entire event (i.e., hotel check-in on February 8, Sunday afternoon, and check-out on February 13, Friday morning)
+Thanks to the financial support offered by AIRO and our sponsors, we are able to provide several **accommodation grants** to cover accommodation expenses for the entire event (i.e., hotel check-in on February 8, Sunday afternoon, and check-out on February 13, Friday morning).
+Grants will be awarded on a first-come, first-served basis to participants who indicate their interest in applying for the grant during the registration process and are AIRO members.
+Note that you are already an AIRO member if you have registered for The International Conference on Optimization and Decision Science (ODS) 2025 or if you have paid the AIRO registration fee for the year 2026.
+Otherwise, to become an AIRO member, please follow the instructions [here](https://www.airo.org/en/become-an-airo-member/).

 Grants availability: